hclhkbu/dlbench/README.md

-# Deep learning softare tools benchmark
+# Deep learning software tools benchmark
 A benchmark framework for measuring different deep learning tools.
 Please refer to http://dlbench.comp.hkbu.edu.hk/ for our testing results and more details.

 ## Introduction